 If you process dairy products in Queensland with the intent to sell or supply for human or animal consumption, then you require an accreditation with Safe Food Production Queensland (Safe Food).
 ‘Processing’ includes activities such as:

 These activities are classified as Processing under the Dairy Scheme of the Food Production (Safety) Regulation 2014.

-Note: If you hold an export registration with the Australian Department of Agriculture, Water and the Environment, you must still be accredited with Safe Food for processing of dairy in order to comply with Queensland law.
+Note: If you hold an export registration with the Australian Department of Agriculture, Fisheries and Forestry, you must still be accredited with Safe Food for processing of dairy in order to comply with Queensland law.

 If you have a café, restaurant or retail outlet attached to your site, please seek advice from your local council on whether these activities require a license.

 If you intend to process dairy products, you must do so in an approved facility that meets the requirements of: